Monarch-Robotics-1245/BEST-LowG/README.md

 ## **Code Formatting**
 Please try to follow the PEP 8 Style Guide.

-Please insert this code snippet at the top of all files to initalize the function variables.
+Please insert this code snippet at the top of all files to initialize the function variables.
 This may be changed over the season****:
 ```python
 # Standard Declaration
 # leftMotor = 0